 there are some great improvements

 The newer tents are not as round.
 They now have a slight arch on the roof.
-A ‘gothic arch’ as Outwell describe it.
+A 'gothic arch' as Outwell describes it.

-I don’t know if this is just for cosmetic reasons or if it gives some additional stability.
-We certainly didn’t experience any stability issues in our previous SmartAir though, due to the additional air tubes that run lengthways.
+I don't know if this is just for cosmetic reasons or if it provides additional stability.
+However, we certainly didn't experience any stability issues in our previous SmartAir due to the additional air tubes that run lengthways.
 But, when using the new tent, the slightly raised ceiling does make it feel even roomier.

 a great additional storage area

-I’ve already mentioned about the new Master Bedrooms, which are now much larger than the previous SmartAir collection.
-The bedrooms also sport head-height windows, which of course have blinds for night time.
+I've already mentioned the new Master Bedrooms, which are much larger than the previous SmartAir collection.
+The bedrooms also sport head-height windows, which of course, have blinds for nighttime.
 The bedrooms also have a cord that you can use as a hanging rail and more storage pockets.

 Another useful feature is that you have doors on both sides of the tent, which is great for better airflow on hot days.

-easier to pitch without needing a really long EHU cable
+easier to pitch without needing a long EHU cable

 I said how heavy and big the bag was.
 The Montana 6SA feels bigger and heavier than the Hornet XL.
 I've not had it confirmed by Outwell, but I'm wondering if some thicker material has been used, which could account for the additional bulk and weight.